LillianWong/foam/tutorial/phonecat/2-concepts.md

 ### **4. Extending Classes**

-Classes can extend other classes, which means they will inherit all of the parent class's properties and methods (and listeners, actions, etc ...).
+Classes can extend other classes which means they will inherit all of the parent class's properties and methods (and listeners, actions, etc ...).

 For example: